Your Hearing Aid Questions Answered

 We believe that regular cleanings and checks of your hearing aids are extremely important in keeping you hearing as best you can.
 Therefore, we recommend having your hearing aids cleaned professionally a couple of times a year.
 It is also recommended that your hearing healthcare professional look in your ears to ensure that wax is not building up and limiting the success you can have with your hearing aids.

-The goal of the entire staff at Hearing Professionals is to help you hear better and that is why we do not charge for follow-up visits when you purchase your hearing aids with us.
+The goal of the entire staff at Hearing Professionals is to help you hear better and that is why, when enrolled in our HearLife program, we do not charge for follow-up visits when you purchase your hearing aids with us.

 We hope you find this information useful.
 However, if you don’t find an answer to your question, please feel free to call or visit us.
 We’re here to help.